lowest numbered MX record points to localhost

 cPanel server: “hostname resolves to” alert email

 The “hostname resolves to.
-It should resolve to xx.xx.xx.xx” alert is sent by cPanel if the hostname of your server is not resolving to your server IP.
-The message send by cPanel is as follows:
+It should resolve to xx.xx.xx.xx” alert is received from a cPanel server if the hostname of your server is not resolving to your server IP.
+The message received from the server is:

-/etc/resolv.conf being setup incorrectly.
-Please check this file if you
+being setup incorrectly.
+Please check this file if you believe

 WHM >> DNS Functions >> Edit a DNS Zone”